Learning Remotely Quick Start

-This guide is a checklist to help Purdue students jump-start into remote learning and online completion of Spring 2020 classes.
-A companion to the Learning Remotely site, which has a broader and more in-depth set of resources, use the Quick Start Guide first.
-Return to the Learning Remotely site throughout the semester – it is being updated as our move to remote learning evolves.
+This guide is a checklist to help Purdue students jump-start into online learning.
+It is a companion to the Learning Remotely website, which offers a broader and more in-depth set of resources.
+Use the Quick Start Guide first.
+But visit the Learning Remotely site throughout the semester as it is updated regularly with news and new resources.

 - Bookmark the Learning Remotely website.

 - □ Use it as a reference for the rest of the semester.

 - □ Get familiar with the Online Learning ToolKit